fsabre/DocNetDB/README.md

         # Let's then add the creation date.
         # We use the ISO format as the value has to be JSON-serializable.
+        # Be careful, the init is also called on database load, thus the condition.
         if "creation_date" not in self:
             self["creation_date"] = datetime.datetime.now().isoformat()